 One of the most reliable indicators of exploration health - claims staked vs. lapsed - continued an upward trend that began in 2018.

-In the first three quarters of 2018, 257 claims covering 178,868 hectares were added and only 62 claims covering 51,120 hectares were released; a significant increase in area covered by mineral claims (Figure 1).
-New staking included large areas in the Mackenzie Mountains, complimented by a re-staking of claims in the Lac De Gras region and an expansion of claims in the Yellowknife area.
+In 2018, 268 claims covering 184,985 hectares were added and only 70 claims covering 58,876 hectares were released; a significant increase in area covered by mineral claims (Figure 1).
+New staking included large areas in the Mackenzie Mountains, complimented by a re-staking of claims in the Lac de Gras region and an expansion of claims in the Yellowknife area.